-We hope that the ensemble of papers presented in this volume will help to stimulate debate amongst scholars, researchers and policy-makers, and that you will find this volume interesting and thought-provoking.

-We would like to congratulate the authors for their valuable contributions, and we are grateful to our track chairs and many reviewers for graciously offering their invaluable comments that have enriched the quality of the papers in this volume, and for making available to us their valuable time and efforts.
-Our most sincere thanks go to all of the keynote speakers and presenters who shared with us their expertise and knowledge.
+We hope that the collection of papers presented in this special double issue will help to stimulate debate amongst scholars, researchers and policy-makers, and that you will find this volume interesting and thought-provoking.
+We would like to congratulate the authors for their valuable contributions, and we are grateful to our many reviewers for graciously offering their invaluable comments that have enriched the quality of the papers in this special double issue, and for making available to us their valuable time and efforts.

-Finally, we would like also to thank all the members of WASD organising committee, particularly Mrs Janet Snow (International Co-ordinator and Editor), Revathy Kumar, Sundar Maruthu and their team at Medlar (Typesetting and Design), Kumar Gaurav (Webmaster), Souheil Zaied (Graphic Designer), N. Joseph Navinraj (ePublishing), Dr Samar Ahmed (WASD Executive) and Lena Alam (Youth Champion), and all the volunteers from across the world for their continuous and endless assistance and support to the conference.
+Finally, we would like also to thank all the members of WJSTSD Editorial Team, particularly Mrs Janet Snow (Editor), Revathy Kumar, Sundar Maruthu and their team at Medlar (Typesetting and Design), Kumar Gaurav (Webmaster), Souheil Zaied (Graphic Designer), N. Joseph Navinraj (ePublishing), and Dr Samar Ahmed (WASD Executive) for their continuous and endless assistance and support to the satisfactory completion of this special double issue.

-We hope that you will find this volume informative and engaging.
+We hope that you will find this special double issue informative and engaging.
 Any feedback you can provide will be greatly appreciated as we are always looking at ways in which we can improve your experience.